luisrodriguezror/project4/README.md

 - Jupyter Notebook

 ## Dataset Description
-The Consumer Behavior and Shopping Habits Dataset provides comprehensive insights into consumers' preferences, tendencies, and patterns during their shopping experiences.
-It includes various features such as demographic information, purchase history, product preferences, shopping frequency, and more.
+The Consumer Behavior and Shopping Habits Dataset gives us a deep look into what customers like, their shopping tendencies, and patterns during their shopping experiences.
+It includes various features like demographic information, purchase history, product preferences, shopping frequency, and more.

 ### Dataset Glossary
 - **Customer ID**: Unique identifier for each customer.